leszekmp/TWW-CNN-Models-Supplement/README.md

 TWW_data.xlsx - Spreadsheet containing human sherd classifications, consensus classification, CNN model top type prediction, and per-sherd CNN model confidences for every  type

-The original image data is too large to upload to GitHub.
+At 815 MB, the original image data is too large to upload to GitHub.
 It has instead been uploaded to a separate location, and can be downloaded using this link:

 https://1drv.ms/u/s!ApEEvWWEJITPhrYFVMaTNTLeigCFNA?e=EoNGIG